 activation/deactivation: The large time scale action (i.e. on the same order as subscription lifetimes, that encompass multiple sessions, e.g. subscribing to “call hold” service).
 (See also Invocation)

+Artificial Intelligence: Artificial Intelligence is typically considered to be a system that performs some form of reasoning, planning or object management, using knowledge as well as perceived information that, in the past, required human intervention.
+(Definition from ATIS-I-0000068, White Paper "Evolution to an Artifical Intelligence Enabled Network” [X]).

 capture: The action taken by the CSP to separate and copy the communications associated with a target identifier.